 With its rising popularity around the world, Cannabidiol (CBD) is quickly becoming a household name. it wasn’t long ago that everything that was connected to cannabis was considered to be bad, and CBD was completely unknown.
 However, in a short amount of time, we have a growing industry which is offering hope to many people through its ability to interact with the human body, and more and more people are gaining access to a natural product that can really do them good.

-It is easy to see why the popularity of CBD is still increasing.
+With the 1000’s of anecdotally reported health benefits of CBD, it is easy to see why it’s so popular.
 But with the emergence of new industries, there always comes a bit of a lapse in regulation.
 And this is what we are seeing in the CBD industry now.

-Since the Farm Bill was passed – allows for the commercial use of CBD – we have seen the market flooded with new products.
+Since the Farm Bill was passed – allows for the commercial use of CBD – we have seen the market flooded with a wide range of CBD oil products for sale.
 Unfortunately, however, not all of these producers are honest and looking out for the well-being of their customers.
 A lot of CBD buying and selling happens online where it can be more difficult to hold people accountable for what they have sold you, and you often don’t get to try something out before you buy it.

 Unscrupulous CBD producers are around, and consumers need to be able to protect themselves if they are buying their CBD.